drug-designer/GEO-BERT/README.md

    * File: utils_new_hyperopt.py, model_new_hyperopt.py, dataset_new.py, pretrain_new.py, data/chembl_conformer_select_145wan.txt ($cd "data"; $unzip pretrain_datasets.zip)

    * Command: use the command "python pretrain_new.py" to perform pre-training.

+3. This parameter `NUM_CONFORM` in "utils_new_hyperopt" defines the number of molecular conformers used during training and can be adjusted (e.g., 1, 10–20, 100) to balance accuracy and computational cost.
+Users can set according to their needs.

 ## Fine-tuing of GEO-BERT (DEMO)